S.Korea to accelerate virus vaccine efforts as first U.K. variant detected | Health

 Authorities cautioned that the drop may be due to less testing done over the weekend and the Christmas holiday, and said on Sunday they would be extending social distancing measures until early January.
 South Korea's government has faced mounting domestic criticism over its vaccine procurement and rollout plans, which call for the first vaccinations to begin in the first quarter of next year, months after places such as the United States and the European Union.

 An additional approval process for the distribution and sale of vaccines, which usually takes several months, will be shortened to around 20 days, the ministry said.
-Medical workers and elderly residents will begin receiving the vaccinations in February, and plans to vaccinate the broader public is accelerating, presidential chief of staff Noh Young-min said Sunday.
+Medical workers and elderly residents will begin receiving the vaccinations in February, and plans to vaccinate the broader public are accelerating, Moon said on Monday.

-"The government is doing all it can to advance this time frame and is also making progress," he said.
-South Korea has said it plans to buy enough doses to eventually vaccinate 46 million people, or more than 85% of its population.
+"There are concerns that our country hasn't secured enough vaccines or that the vaccinations will be delayed.
+This is not true," Moon told a meeting with his top aides, according to a statement.
+"We are making efforts to advance the timeline for adopting vaccines."
+South Korea's plans call for it to buy enough doses to eventually vaccinate 46 million people, or more than 85% of its population.

-Noh said authorities expected South Korea's population to reach a level of herd immunity through the vaccines as fast or faster than many other countries.
+Authorities have said they expect South Korea's population to reach a level of herd immunity through the vaccines as fast or faster than many other countries.
 South Korea has reported a total of 57,680 coronavirus cases, with 819 deaths.

 - READ MORE ON: